Work and play in Marlborough

-During October – February there is development work, shoot thinning, bud rubbing, wire lifting, fruit dropping, skirting and netting work available.
+There is development work, shoot thinning, bud rubbing, wire lifting, fruit dropping, skirting and netting work.

 If you are in Marlborough and wish to register for work please text and arrange an appointment.
 You will need to bring your passport and evidence of work visa with you.
 The contact details are at the right of this page.
 The work planner below provides a general idea of job demand throughout the year.

 The region has backpacker facilities and campgrounds with cabins to stay in, or with your campervan.

 You are required to have a tax number prior to employment.
 These can be applied for through the office.
 It can take 3 to 4 working days to process.
 The charge is $20.

 You will need to have a bank account before applying for a tax number.